Affiliate links on Android Authority may earn us a commission. Learn more.

 The languages you might consider learning for Android development include:

-- Java – Java is the official language of Android development and is supported by Android Studio.
+- Java – Java is an official language of Android development and is supported by Android Studio.
 It has been an official language longer than Kotlin, and it is also popular outside of Kotlin development for many other purposes.
-Java and Android Studio have a steep learning curve however.
+Java and Android Studio have a steep learning curve, however.

-- C/C++ — Android Studio also supports C++ with the use of the Java NDK.
+- C++ — Android Studio also supports C++ with the use of the Java NDK.
 This allows for native coding applications, which can be handy for things like games.
 C++ is more complicated though, and this option is mostly only going to appeal to large, professional teams.
 C++ is also supported by Unreal Engine.

-- C# — C# is a slightly more beginner-friendly alternative to C or C++ that obfuscates more code.
+- C# — C# is a more beginner-friendly alternative to C or C++ that obfuscates more code.
 It is also a little less difficult than Java, though the two languages are extremely similar.
-It’s supported by some very handy tools like Unity and Xamarin which are great for game development and for cross-platform development.
+It’s supported by some very handy tools like Unity and Xamarin, which are great for game development and cross-platform development.
 C# with Unity is the best option for many mobile game developers.

-- Corona/LUA – Another cross-platform tool build on LUA.
-It massively simplifies the app-building process and allows you to call native libraries.
+- LUA (Corona) – Another cross-platform tool built on LUA.
+It massively simplifies the app-building process while stilling allowing you to call native libraries.

 Java itself was released by Sun Microsystems back in 1995 and is used for a wide range of programming applications.
 Even as Google has made apparent its preference for Kotlin, Java is so entrenched and familiar that many development teams have chosen to stick with it.

-Unfortunately, Java is also a little complicated and it’s not a great “first language.”
+Unfortunately, Java is also complicated and isn’t a great “first language.”
 Things get more complicated still once you add the Android SDK into the mix; a first-time coder can struggle to know what’s Java and what’s Android!
-Java is an object oriented programming language with confusing topics like constructors, null pointer exceptions, checked exceptions and more.
-It’s not terribly readable and you’ll use a lot of “boiler plate” code doing simple things.
-Development using this route also requires a basic understanding of concepts like Gradle, like the Android Manifest and the markup language XML.
+Java is an object-oriented programming language with confusing topics like constructors, null pointer exceptions, checked exceptions and more.
+It’s not terribly readable and you’ll use a lot of “boilerplate” code doing simple things.
+Development using this route also requires a basic understanding of concepts like Gradle, the Android Manifest and the markup language XML.